Electron microscopes

 using them on.

-Photo: Electrons are the particles that
+Photo: Inside an atom: electrons are the particles

-see finely detailed things that are smaller than photons, you need to
+If you want to see finely detailed things that are "smaller than light"

-words, you need
+words, you need to use electrons.

-you probably know, electrons are the minute charged particles that
+As you probably know, electrons are the minute charged particles that

 occupy the outer regions of atoms.
 (They're also the particles that

-carry electricity found circuits.)
+carry electricity around circuits.)
 In

-stream of electrons takes the place of a beam of light and allows us
+an electron microscope, a stream of electrons takes the place of a beam of light.

 How electron microscopes work